Legal Aid Services Provided

 - If you need a lawyer and can’t afford one, you may be able to get a Legal Aid lawyer to represent you.

-- You must fill out an application and meet financial, area of law, and income requirements.
+- You must fill out an application and meet financial, area of law, and legal merit requirements.

 - NSLA only provides lawyers for certain types of law.
 Please see the list below.